ekmwest/ekmwest-site/src/identity-instrumentalization.md

 <!-- header.html, {title: 'Identity Instrumentalization'} -->

-###### DECECMBER 4, 2021
+###### DECECMBER 20, 2021

-# Identity Instrumetalization
+# Identity Instrumentalization

+Identity is valuable only as a goal.
+As something to aspire to become.

+Once achieved, and recognized by professional peers, identity becomes shackles.

-Until you've become what you want to become, you pretend.
+But once you've reach a certain level, once you've become what you want to become, your identity will confine you.

-Once you've reached
+You must shred your identity and transform it to an instrument.

+Once you've become a leader, you must begin thinking of leadership as an instrument to serve others.

+You have to run to stand still.

 <!-- footer.html -->